 Have thoughts of the paramour consumed your days?
 How has that affected your healing process?

 Do you find yourself competing with the idea of the paramour?
 What does your spouse say about this – does it make them uncomfortable?

 Please share your ideas and personal experiences with other members of the community.

 Wishing you hope and healing for your marriage,

 Incoming search terms:

-- how to deal with infidelity in your marriage (152)
+- how to deal with infidelity in a marriage (178)